Skip to content

 Using Deposition Transcripts as Recorded Recollection Evidence

-A previous deposition testimony can be used when a witness experiences difficulty in recalling details during a trial.
+Previous deposition testimony can be used when a witness experiences difficulty recalling details during a trial.
 The transcripts will serve as a record of the witness’s recollection, having been obtained at a time more proximate to the event when the witness’s memory was more vivid and accurate.

 Admitting Deposition Transcripts When a Witness Is Unavailable

-Unavailability is recognized as acceptable if the witness lives at a distance exceeding 100 miles from the trial venue, is incapable of appearing due to old age or disabled condition, or has died.
-Another reasonable ground is when a witness opts to refuse to provide a testimony.
+Unavailability is recognized as acceptable if the witness lives at a distance exceeding 100 miles from the trial venue, is incapable of appearing due to old age or a disability, or has died.
+Another reasonable ground is when a witness opts to refuse to provide testimony.

 Using Party Admissions from Deposition Transcripts